John Inman: Television and film career

 Inman made his television debut in 1965 in the sitcom A Slight Case Of... titled The Enemy Within.
 In 1966, he appeared in two episodes of the BBC sitcom Hugh and I. In 1970, he acted in one episode of the ITV sitcom Two in Clover.
 In 1972, he was asked by David Croft to play a part in a Comedy Playhouse pilot called Are You Being Served?.
 This was a sitcom set in a department store, written by Croft with Jeremy Lloyd, and based on the latter's experiences working at Simpsons of Piccadilly.
 Playing a minor role with only a few lines, he was soon asked to "camp it up", despite initial reluctance from the BBC to include such a camp character.
 The pilot was broadcast in September 1972.
 The broadcast was followed by the five episodes of the first series in early 1973.
 The first series was scheduled opposite Coronation Street on ITV and attracted little attention, though repeats later that year proved very successful.

-Inman played the sharp-tongued sales assistant Mr Wilberforce Claybourne Humphries and his earlier career in the clothes retail business was good preparation for this role in a menswear department.
+Inman played the sharp-tongued sales assistant Mr. Wilberforce Claybourne Humphries, and his earlier career in the clothes retail business was good preparation for this role in a menswear department.
 Inman developed a characteristic limp-wristed mincing walk, and a high-pitched catchphrase, "I'm free!", which soon entered popular culture.
 Inman reported that four or five members of the group Campaign for Homosexual Equality picketed one of his shows in protest as they believed his persona did not help their cause.
 Inman said: "They thought I was over exaggerating the gay character.
 But I don't think I do.
 In fact there are people far more camp than Mr. Humphries walking around this country.
-Anyway, I know for a fact that an enormous number of viewers like Mr Humphries don't really care whether he's camp or not.
+Anyway, I know for a fact that an enormous number of viewers like Mr. Humphries and don't really care whether he's camp or not.
 So far from doing harm to the homosexual image, I feel I might be doing some good."
 Both Inman and David Croft stated that the character was "just a mother's boy", and that his sexual orientation was never explicitly stated.
-Inman continued to play in live shows after his success as Mr Humphries, and began to incorporate camp mannerisms to those performances too, once saying "Even when I'm not playing Mr Humphries, say at a summer season, I camp it up a bit.
-If I don't the audience are disappointed."
+Inman continued to play in live shows after his success as Mr. Humphries, and began to incorporate camp mannerisms to those performances too, once saying "Even when I'm not playing Mr. Humphries, say at a summer season, I camp it up a bit.
+If I don't, the audience are disappointed."